A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Affected Products

-• Applications using node:child_process module with shell option enabled
+• Applications using node:child_process polyfill with the shell option enabled

 Discovery Timeline